Payroll & Employment Guide North Macedonia flag

 Payroll

 Payroll processing in North Macedonia must adhere to timelines and legal reporting standards.
 Employers are responsible for calculating, withholding, and paying taxes and social contributions on behalf of their employees.
+Per the Macedonian Labour code, the deadline for paying salaries is the 15th of the following month.
+Per Native Teams policy, the salary payment deadline is the 5th of the following month.

 Salary payment deadline: Legally by the 15th of the next month; Native Teams processes by the 5th to enhance employee satisfaction